Millet (Bajra) for Babies – Health Benefits and Recipes

 4. Helps With Metabolic Rates

 A key mineral involved with breaking down and metabolizing fats is phosphorus, this is essentially also important in repairing damaged tissues.
-Most types of millets are rich in phosphorus.
+Most types of millet are rich in phosphorus.

 5. Prevents Anaemia

-Millets are rich in iron, this helps prevent your babies from becoming anaemic.
+Millets are rich in iron, which helps prevent your babies from becoming anaemic.
+(3)

 6. Helps in Weight Management